Mfkisdo/StashEdit/README.md

     * Naming style only allows the current 3 "Publisher;Actor;Title" but can be switched around to whatever you prefer.
 Make sure they have ; between them.
     * Images to Tags, This will import a folder that you have with images.
 The image and tag name must be the same but saves a lot of time.
     * Sort Folder is the holding point before stash gets it and allows you rename before it reaches stash.
-        * There is also another benefit of having this because this program will run it.
-Remember that this program on scene update will apply 'scan' tag to whatever it changes            and when the scrapper is ran it will search for that tag.
-This will import image/url/tags/studio/ on success.
-You can also select no to do a whole update on the                  database
     * Under database you can clear everything with the 'scan' tag
     * Destination folders, still working on this.
 Though this is a quaility of life change.
 Move files from the sort folder with folder names in the destination folder.
 This will allow multiple folders.
         * Filename in sort folder: 'C:\Sort\hardx - actor name - title'